7Wanderer/Synth-Project-Game/Content/Assets/GUI/README.md

-You can find any miscellaneous textures here.
-Soon, I will have to rename this to the GUI folder (Including the VN elements) and then make a different Misc folder.
+You can find any textures related to the GUI here.

+This will be where the textbox and player-name-box will be, as well as any GUI elements that I should add (although I can't think of any at the moment!).